Imdavyking/econova/documentation/docs/Tutorial/robot.md

 #### **Integration**

 - **Twitter API**:
-  - Use the v2 API or Twitter Developer tools to fetch likes, retweets, and quote-tweets.
+  - Use the v2 API or Twitter Developer tools to fetch likes and retweets.
 - **Web3**:
-  - Use libraries like `ethers.js` or `web3.js` for smart contract interaction.
+  - Use `ethers.js` for smart contract interaction.
 - **Authentication**:
   - Use OAuth for Twitter and wallet connection (e.g., MetaMask).